Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 **What are Derived FIDO2 Credentials DFC?**

-<p align="justify">Derived FIDO2 Credentials DFC, also known as DFIDO2 or DFC passkeys, are derived from an individual's existing primary credentials, such as Personal Identity Verification (PIV), Personal Identity Verification – Interoperable, or Common Access Cards .
+<p align="justify">Derived FIDO2 Credentials DFC, also known as DFIDO2 or DFC passkeys, are derived from an individual's existing primary credentials, such as Personal Identity Verification (PIV), Personal Identity Verification – Interoperable, or Common Access Cards.
 DFCs allow users to authenticate and access secure systems or services without needing a physical PIV ID card.
 These credentials play a vital role in a zero-trust security framework, ensuring that all authentication events are protected through public-key cryptography.</p>

 <p align="justify">The issuance of both passkeys and DFC passkeys adheres to NIST SP 800-63-4 and FIPS 201-3 standards, which promote strong multifactor authentication and require cryptographic protection to ensure the integrity and security of sensitive data.</p>

 **Supported Form Factors for Passkey Issuance**

-<p align="justify">The Unifyia platform supports issuing passkeys in a variety of form factors, accommodating different devices, user preferences, and security needs.
-When selecting a form factor, organizations should prioritize ease of use, portability, security, and recovery options.
+<p align="justify">The Unifyia platform supports issuing passkeys in various form factors, accommodating different devices, user preferences, and security needs.
+Organizations should prioritize ease of use, portability, security, and recovery options when selecting a form factor.
 The supported form factors generally fall into three categories: platform authenticators, cross-platform authenticators, and digital wallets.</p>
 - **Platform Authenticators**
 <p align="justify">Platform authenticators are passkeys stored directly on the user’s device.
 These are tied to a specific platform (e.g., smartphone, laptop, desktop, or tablet) and leverage the device’s built-in security features for authentication.
 The Unifyia platform enables organizations to store passkeys on mobile devices by using biometric features such as Face ID, Touch ID, and Android Biometrics.
 Alternatively, device passcodes or patterns can be used.
 For modern desktops and laptops, the Unifyia platform supports passkey (FIDO2) issuance and storage using TPM (Trusted Platform Module) or secure enclaves, which protect private keys from unauthorized access, ensuring they remain secure on the device.</p>

 - **Cross-platform Authenticators**
-<p align="justify">Cross-platform authenticators, often called external security keys, are portable hardware devices that store passkeys and can be used across multiple devices.
+<p align="justify">Cross-platform authenticators, often called external security keys, are portable devices that store passkeys and can be used across multiple devices.
 The Unifyia platform supports issuing passkeys (FIDO2) on connected devices like smart cards and security keys through various interfaces, including USB, NFC, Bluetooth, and hybrid security keys that combine multiple connection types (e.g., USB + NFC + Bluetooth).
 These versatile keys enhance mobility and security by allowing users to authenticate across different platforms seamlessly.</p>

 - **FIDO2 Passkeys on Unifyia ID Wallet**
-<p align="justify">A standout feature of the Unifyia platform is its ability to issue identity credentials and passkeys through the Unifyia ID Wallet app, available on both Android and iOS.
-This secure digital wallet provides an intuitive solution for managing digitally signed credentials on mobile devices, issued directly via the Unifyia platform.
+<p align="justify">A standout feature of the Unifyia platform is its ability to issue identity credentials and passkeys through the Unifyia ID Wallet app, available on Android and iOS.
+This secure digital wallet provides an intuitive solution for managing digitally signed credentials on mobile devices issued directly via the Unifyia platform.
 It offers passwordless, phishing-resistant mobile authentication, integrating seamlessly with existing frameworks for multifactor authentication and identity verification.
 Through the Unifyia ID Wallet, organizations can issue visual PIV, PIV-I, and CIV identities, as well as OTPs, PKI, Consent, and FIDO2 credentials - all within one app.</p>

 **FIDO2 Passkeys - Key Highlights**

 - Aligned with NIST SP 800-63-4 and FIPS 201 standards, promoting strong multifactor authentication with cryptographic protection for data integrity and security.
 - Passkeys support federal zero-trust architecture by eliminating the need for traditional passwords.
-- They offer robust authentication without the complexity of managing a full PKI infrastructure, simplifying deployment while maintaining high-security standards.
+- They offer robust authentication without the complexity of managing a full PKI infrastructure, simplifying deployment while maintaining high security standards.
 - Passkeys provide phishing-resistant, passwordless authentication, ensuring seamless access to applications and services.
 - They enhance interoperability between agencies by following federated identity management protocols, allowing a single passkey to be used securely across multiple government services.
-This reduces the need for MFA or two-step verification, as passkeys provide top-tier security on their own.
+This reduces the need for MFA or two-step verification, as passkeys provide top-tier security independently.
 - The solution is scalable, enabling federal agencies to extend strong authentication to new technologies and services, ensuring future readiness.

 **How do FIDO2 Passkeys Work?**

-- **Public-private key cryptography** When a user registers for a service using passkeys, the device generates a key pair - a private key that remains securely on the user’s device and a public key that is shared with the service.
+- **Public-private key cryptography** When a user registers for a service using passkeys, the device generates a key pair - a private key that remains securely on the user’s device and a public key shared with the service.
 The private key is never exposed or transmitted, significantly enhancing security.
 - **Authentication** To log in, the user verifies their identity using biometrics, a PIN, a pattern, or a hardware token like a security key.
 The private key then signs an authentication challenge from the service, proving the user’s identity without sharing sensitive information.
 The service verifies the signed challenge using the stored public key, confirming the user's identity.

 **Best Practices for Implementing Passkeys**